AmberC0209/PaddleX/docs/practical_tutorials/image_classification_garbage_tutorial.en.md

 </table>
 </center>

-> **Note: The above accuracy metrics are Top-1 Accuracy on the [ImageNet-1k](https://www.image-net.org/index.php) validation set.
+> <b>Note: The above accuracy metrics are Top-1 Accuracy on the [ImageNet-1k](https://www.image-net.org/index.php) validation set.
 GPU inference time is based on an NVIDIA Tesla T4 machine, with FP32 precision.
-CPU inference speed is based on an Intel® Xeon® Gold 5117 CPU @ 2.00GHz, with 8 threads and FP32 precision.**
+CPU inference speed is based on an Intel® Xeon® Gold 5117 CPU @ 2.00GHz, with 8 threads and FP32 precision.</b>

 ## 6. Production Line Testing